 - Once the installer notifies your designer that the repair is complete, the designer will ensure that the repair was installed correctly and then submit an as-built to the Snohomish Health District

 - A sanitarian from the Snohomish Health District will complete a final inspection to make sure the installation is correct and the as-built is an accurate depiction of your repaired septic system

 Some properties have septic maintenance records included with their septic as-built record.
-Septic as-builts and maintenance records are available through our online DAVE system.
-You will need the street address, Property Tax Account Number (PTA), Assessor Parcel Number or property owner name to look up the records.
-On-site sewage system operation and maintenance (OSSOM) professionals have an online system for adding to our online septic records.
+Septic as-builts and maintenance records are available through OnlineRME database of septic records.
+You will need the street address or Property Tax Account Number (PTA), to look up the records.